RenaSchott/Project4-BoardGameReview/README.md

 - The site was tested on different browsers: Chrome, Firefox and Safari.
 - I confirmed that the page is readable.
-- I confirmed that questions are functioning.
+- I confirmed that links are functioning.

 | **Feature** | **Expect** | **Action** | **Result** |
 |---------------------|--------------------|--------------------------|------------------------------|